 Founded in 1876, The Maryland Zoo in Baltimore is the third oldest zoo in the United States and is internationally known for its contributions in conservation and research.
-More than 1,500 animals are represented in the Zoo's varied natural habitat exhibits such as the award-winning Penguin Coast, Polar Bear Watch, the Maryland Wilderness, African Journey and the Children's Zoo.
+More than 1,500 animals are represented in the Zoo's varied natural habitats such as the award-winning Penguin Coast, Polar Bear Watch, Maryland Wilderness, and African Journey.
 Situated in Druid Hill Park near downtown Baltimore, the Zoo is accredited by the Association of Zoos & Aquariums.
 For more information, visit www.marylandzoo.org.